bomeara/EEB_NRT/Meetings/MeetingNotes.md

 Improved communications skills is an expected outcome: must have rubrics for measuring progress (page 9 of RFP)
   * At UT, Littman has science communications courses.
 May have rubrics already?

+Rubrics for admission of students, how we decide who gets the students in

+Zomchick may have info on other diversity.

+Mention that the model of training across departments works from PEER example

 #### Goals of grant

 * Training workers in next gen biodiversity